teuben/teunix/docs/astronomy-on-ubuntu.md

 * it will never be 100% compatible with MS Office
 * you can open most PDF files and edit them directly, useful for filling out PDF forms
-* there are several other open source MS Office clones. (list them?)
+* there are several other open source MS Office clones.
+E.g. OnlyOffice, G Suite, OpenOffice

 ## Other tools